IBM/swift-cloud-object-storage-example/README.md

 # Steps for Setting up Environment

+## Carthage

 1. Run `brew install carthage` if you do not have Carthage already
-2. Run `carthage update` in the direcotry where the Cartfile is located
+2. Run `carthage update --platform iOS` in the directory where the Cartfile is located
-3. Open the Xcode project and copy the 	`Alamofire`, `Kanna`, and `ZIPFoundation` framework files from `Carthage/Build/iOS` to the Xcode project.
-(Can be done by clicking and dragging them into the Xcode project navigator)
+3. Contact Max Shapiro on Slack or email for API Key and IBM Service Instance ID to include in a `Data.plist` file
+4. Build and run the app on the simulator

+## CocoaPods

+1. Run `sudo gem install cocoapods` if you do not have CocoaPods already
+2. Run `pod install` in the directory where the Podfile is located
-4. Contact Max Shapiro on Slack or email for API Key and IBM Service Instance ID to include in the code on lines 21 & 22
+3. Contact Max Shapiro on Slack or email for API Key and IBM Service Instance ID to include in a `Data.plist` file
 4. Build and run the app on the simulator

 # Notes about Interacting with the App